DongDarong/smart_todo/README.md

-# Smart Todo ✅
+# Memoro ✅

-Smart Todo is an offline-first, cross-platform todo application built with **Flutter** and **Dart**.
+Memoro is an offline-first, cross-platform todo and note-taking application built with **Flutter** and **Dart**.
 It provides user authentication, local persistence, cloud sync, reminders, and powerful filtering—designed to work on mobile, web, and desktop platforms.

 ---